sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5100 - other-extraction-methods/1000 - draft-sections.md

 hidden: true
 ---

 Extracts data from a section of the document that contains repeated elements.
-Use this extraction method when the repeated elements are more complex than a typical table or list.
+Use this extraction method when:

+- the repeated elements are more complex than a typical table or list
+-  as an alternative to  `"match":"all"`  in an anchor, when the repeated elements contain optional null values.

 Sensible returns an array of objects corresponding to the elements.
 The following image shows an example of a section with repeated elements:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sections_1.png)